xpack-dev-tools/qemu-arm-xpack/README-RELEASE.md

 ## Update the Web

-- commit the `xpack.github.io` web Git; use a message like **xPack QEMU Arm v2.8.0-10 released**
+- commit the `develop` branch of `xpack.github.io` web Git; use a message like **xPack QEMU Arm v2.8.0-10 released**
-- adjust timestamps
 - wait for the GitHub Pages build to complete
-- remember the post URL, since it must be updated in the release page
+- the preview web is https://xpack.github.io/web-preview/

 ## Publish on the npmjs server

 - select the `xpack-develop` branch
+- open the `package.json` file
 - open [GitHub Releases](https://github.com/xpack-dev-tools/qemu-arm-xpack/releases)
   and select the latest release
 - update the `baseUrl:` with the file URLs (including the tag/version)